-How do I protect my family and home form termite and rot damage?A:
+How do I protect my family and home from termite and rot damage?A:

 The most important step is to contact a pest control professional in your area for a complete inspection.
 Complete the recommendations and then ask the company for an extendable warranty.